What forms are required for medications at school?

 - For student safety, parents/guardians should transport all medication to and from school.
 Do NOT send medications in student lunches.

-- Prescription medications will be counted upon arrival at the clinic.
+- Controlled medications will be counted upon arrival at the clinic.
 Documentation of the counts will be made with the parent and PISD staff.

 - Any unused, discontinued, or expired medication will be disposed of at the end of the school year or 2 weeks after last prescribed dose if not picked up from the clinic by the parent.